natchen007/dn-self-checkout-sim/README.md

-# Diebold Nixdorf Checkout Simulation
+# Self Checkout Simulation
-A simulation of Diebold Nixdorf's Vynamic™ Self-Service software, completly in html, css, js, php.
+A simulation of a Self-Service software, completly in html, css, js, php.

 The Unlicense -> You can do whatever you want with this code, if you want to contribute, you are welcome.